Ronika

-Ronika (born Veronica Sampson) is an English singer-songwriter, producer and DJ.
+Ronika (born Veronica Clare Sampson) is an English singer-songwriter, producer and DJ.
 Born in Nottingham but currently living in London, she writes, sings and produces her own music.

 Life and career

 Early life and career beginnings

 Ronika started going to clubs and all-nighter's in Nottingham and Brixton as a young teenager and immersed herself in dance music and club culture.
 She began experimenting with producing music at home, visiting a local studio at weekends to learn more about recording, and immersed herself in soul, disco, funk, electro, house, techno and hip hop.
 Eventually, she began DJing at local clubs and house parties.
 Before releasing her own music Ronika worked as a live sound engineer in a live music venue in Nottingham, as well as working producing grime and hip-hop with young people who had been expelled from school.